Python Script for Real-Time Compaction Latency Tracking in Cassandra 4.x/5.x

 "throughput_bytes_sec": round(throughput, 2),

-"completed_bytes": round(completed_now, 2),
+"completed_bytes": round(completed, 2),

-"total_bytes": round(total, 2),
+"total_bytes": round(parse_bytes(t["total"], unit), 2),

-"timestamp_utc": time.strftime("%Y-%m-%dT%H:%M:%SZ", time.gmtime())
+"timestamp_utc": time.strftime("%Y-%m-%dT%H:%M:%SZ", time.gmtime()),

 }